astuder/duckglow/README.md

 See [examples folder](./examples) for sample code to run on the SuperCon 8 SAO badge, or an Arduino.

+I have a few assembled units of the duckJAWS variant for sale on [Tinie](https://www.tindie.com/products/astuder/duckjaws-sao/).

 ## I2C Interface

 The LED of the duckGLOW SAO can be controlled over I2C.